 Overnight: Santa Barbara

-Today’s stage of the Tour of California starts a short distance from our hotel in Santa Barbara, so we’ll enjoy a ride up the beach this morning before heading down to the waterfront to see the race prepare for another day on the road.
+Today’s stage of the Tour of California starts a short distance from our hotel in Santa Barbara, so we’ll enjoy a ride up the beach this morning for a coffee before heading down to the waterfront to see the race prepare for another day on the road.

 This afternoon we’ve left free for you to explore this beautiful city.
 Santa Barbara is a delightful city with much to see and do from our base in the historic centre.
 There is of course shopping galore, but for some culture you could make a visit to Santa Barbara Mission, Santa Barbara’s 18th century birthplace.

-For those that didn’t find this morning’s coffee run down the coast enough of a challenge we’ll offer the option of a ride up in the hills that start just outside the city limit.
+For those that didn’t find this morning’s coffee run down the coast enough of a challenge we’ll offer the option of a ride up in the hills that start just outside the city limit on to Gibraltar Road, where the race had a stage finish in 2016.
 It’s an amazing desert landscape with fabulous views to the coast below and quite a challenge if you head all the way up to the ridge.
-If you want a real challenge you can try Gibraltar Road, a tough ride often used by pro riders training for the European race season.

 Tonight is again free in Santa Barbara to sample some of the local cuisine.
-There is an amazing choice on offer with the emphasis on casual outdoor dining to take advantage of the mild climate.
+There is a big choice of dining styles on offer with the emphasis on casual outdoor dining to take advantage of the mild climate.

 Overnight: Santa Barbara

-Today is the penultimate stage of the 2014 Tour of California with the race heading up in to the San Gabriel Mountains above Los Angeles with a finish on Mount Baldy.
-The race last visited Mount Baldy in 2012 and our experience of that day tells us that today will be a great stage and ride to experience the Tour of California in the mountains.
+Today is the “queen stage” of the 2017 Tour of California, the stage that could make or break it for the race leader, with the riders heading up in to the San Gabriel Mountains above Los Angeles with a finish on Mount Baldy.
+The race last visited Mount Baldy in 2015.
+Our experience on that day tells us that today will be a great stage and ride to experience the Tour of California in the mountains.

-After we’ve seen the race mid-afternoon we’ll descend back down to the valley and on to our hotel, situated in the historic centre of Pasadena and a few steps from the route of the finish of tomorrow’s final stage.
+After we’ve seen the race mid-afternoon we’ll descend back down to the valley and on to our hotel, situated in the historic centre of Pasadena and close to the finish area for Saturday’s final stage.

-We spend our final 2 nights at the Westin Pasadena, a very comfortable 4 star hotel on the edge of Old Town Pasadena, where you’ll find a wide range of shops and restaurants to keep you entertained.
+We spend our final 3 nights in a comfortable 4 star hotel on the edge of Old Town Pasadena, where you’ll find a wide range of shops and restaurants to keep you entertained during your stay.
+Pasadena is situated in the north of Los Angeles at the foot of the San Gabriel mountains is a city famous for the Rose Bowl stadium and the elegant leafy estates created by wealthy industrialists at the turn of the 20th century.

-Tonight is our final night together so we will celebrate our California adventure coming to an end with a celebratory dinner in a private room of Pasadena’s best restaurants.
+Tonight is our final night together so we will celebrate our California adventure coming to an end with dinner at Bistro 45 in downtown Pasadena.

 Meals: Breakfast, Dinner

-Sadly today is the final day of our Tour of California.
-We hope you have enjoyed exploring the wonders of California by bike.
+Sadly today is the final day of our time together.
+We hope you have enjoyed exploring the wonders of California by bike and seen the stars of cycling up close at the Amgen Tour of California.
 You are free to depart any time today after breakfast.

 We will offer one complimentary transfer to Los Angeles airport (LAX) this morning for those with late morning or early afternoon flights.
 For those leaving later in the day or staying on in the USA, shuttle or taxi services are easy to organise from Pasadena.